eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 If a partial GC cycle is not run between global mark phase increments of a global *mark* cycle, the allocation taxation threshold is set to trigger the next cycle when the *eden* space is full.
 Specifically, at the end of the partial gc cycle, the allocation threshold is set to be equal to the size of the *eden* space.

 If a partial GC cycle is run within a global *mark* cycle, the allocation taxation threshold is set to be smaller than the size of the *eden* space to allow for global mark phase increments to run in between partial GC cycles.
-Specifically, when the partial GC cycle completes within a global *mark* cycle, the allocation taxation threshold is set to be half the size of the *eden* space.
-The increment, which could be a partial GC cycle or could be a GMP increment, runs when only half of the *eden* space is available as free memory.
+Specifically, during the global mark cycle, the allocation taxation threshold is set to be half the size of the eden space.

 Note: For more information about GC increments, see [GC increments and interleaving](vglog.md#gc-increments-and-interleaving).